MapcreatorIO/api-wrapper/README.md

 The Maps4News API is a powerful mapping service built for our front-end applications.
 This library is released to provide a painless way of talking to the api using Javascript.
 See the [LICENSE] file for licensing information.
 Api tokens can be granted through support requests.
-The docs can be found [here][docs]
+The docs can be found [here][docs].
+Please refer to the [api documentation] for resource information.

 ## Download